 Did you know magnesium is needed to perform 300 different bodily functions?
 That is the power of magnesium.
-In today’s episode with Matt Gallant, we will talk about some of those functions, why we need different types of magnesium for different parts of the body and why we created a special magnesium blend to address these needs.
+In today’s episode with Matt Gallant, we will talk about some of those functions, why we need different types of magnesium for different parts of the body and why we created a special magnesium blend, Magnesium Breakthrough, to address these needs.

 Different types of magnesium are generally used by different parts of your body.
 For example, magnesium chelate is really important for muscle building recovery and health.
 Magnesium citrate helps with counteracting some obesity issues and it can help with arterial stiffness in people who are healthy and in those who are overweight.